Why do we celebrate Earth Day? How was it born? We share its origins here

 Every April 22 since, communities worldwide have celebrated Earth Day in their own ways.
 Significant events marked the twentieth and thirtieth anniversaries.
 In 1990, a resounding 200,000,000 citizens participated in 141 countries as Earth Day went global.
 In 2000, Earth Day went online, using the Internet to reach 183 countries.

-No doubt that what with more extreme weather year on year, a relentless population explosion pressing natural resources, and increasingly grim figures for endangered species, this Earth Year will be the most poignant one ever.
+No doubt that what with more people interested in ethical fashion and beauty, increasingly grim figures for endangered species, this Earth Year will be the most poignant one ever.

 How will you celebrate Earth Day?
 What does it mean to you?
 We’d love to hear from you!
-Oh, and by the way: Happy Earth Day!
+Of course, we will be celebrating it by raising awareness of key environmental issues (and non-issues), as usual.